About

 OUR Mission

-We bring forward a consistent ethical thread within sacred traditions, one that calls for respect and kindness toward animals, and connect it to contemporary life.
+We present a consistent ethical thread in sacred texts that calls for respect and kindness toward animals and connect it to contemporary life.

 Through study and engagement across communities, we support reflection and change in how animals are understood and treated.